Medicare is a federal insurance plan. Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

 Eligibility and enrollment

-During a person’s IEP, they are eligible for Medicare Part C. This 7-month window extends 3 months on either side of the month during which a person turns 65 years old.
+During a person’s IEP, they are eligible for Medicare Part C. This 7-month window extends 3 months before and 3 months after the month in which the person turns 65 years old.

 People can switch to Medicare Part C after enrolling in Medicare Part A and Part B. They can do this during the annual open enrollment period (OEP), which runs from October 15 to December 7 every year.

-Medicare Part C has a different OEP, which runs from January 1 to March 31 each year.
+Medicare Part C also has its own OEP, which runs from January 1 to March 31 each year.
 During this time, a person with Medicare Part C can change policies.
-They can also leave the Medicare Part C plan and go back to Medicare Part A and Part B. However, they cannot:
+They can also leave the Medicare Part C plan and go back to Medicare Part A and Part B.

 • join Medicare Part D if they are enrolled in Medicare Part C